mk12/sicp/notes/text.md

 - Lists containing symbols look just like expressions (code).
 - We need to _quote_ data objects to manipulate symbols.
 - To make the list `(a b)`, we can't just do `(list a b)` because this will evaluate `a` and `b`.
 - This is just like natural language.
-If I say, "Say your name," you will say the _value_ of "your name."
-If I instead say, "Say 'your name,'" you will literally say the words "your name."
+If I say, "Say your name," you will say the _value_ of "your name".
+If I instead say, "Say 'your name,'" you will literally say the words "your name".
 - To quote in Lisp, we place a single quotation mark at the beginning of the object to be quoted.
 - Here is the difference between symbols and their values: